sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 Hyperparameters
 ===============

-As it is described in the previous section, the global value (:math:`gv`) of a word is used to create the first confidence vectors, upon which higher level confidence vectors are then created until a single confidence vector for the whole input is obtained.
+As it was described in the previous section, the global value (:math:`gv`) of a word is used to create the first confidence vectors, upon which higher level confidence vectors are then created until a single confidence vector for the whole input is obtained.
 Therefore, the global value (gv) of a word is the basic building block for the entire classification process.

 In simple terms, the calculation of the **global value** (:math:`gv`) of a word in a category is obtained by multiplying three values.
 Namely, its **local value**, its **significance** factor, and its **sanction** factor.
 Additionally, in practice, the calculation of each one of these three values is controlled by a special hyperparameter.
 In more detail, we have: